 Sometimes knee pain just happens.
 But certain steps may help prevent the pain.

 - Maintain strength.
 Strong quadriceps and hip abductor muscles help keep the knee balanced during activity, but avoid deep squatting during your weight training.

 - Think alignment and technique.
 Ask your doctor or physical therapist about flexibility and strength exercises to optimize your technique for jumping, running and pivoting — and to help the patella track properly in its groove.
 Especially important is exercise for your outer hip muscles to prevent your knee from caving inward when you squat, land from a jump or step down from a step.

 - Lose excess pounds.
-If you're overweight, losing the extra weight relieves stress on your knees.
+If you're overweight, losing weight relieves stress on your knees.

 - Stretch.
 Promote flexibility with gentle stretching exercises.